Texas Dealer License Renewal— GDN, Bond, & CE on a 2-Year Cycle

 A new business partner, a relocated lot, a rebranded DBA — dealers often don't mention these to the surety until renewal because they don't feel like big changes.
 They are.
 Every one of them affects the surety's risk picture.
 Disclosing early lets the surety re-rate calmly; disclosing at renewal can force a same-day re-quote.

-Patterns of high-volume tag issuance with low corresponding sales records do not disqualify a renewal, but they tend to attract closer review.
-If your tag-to-sale ratio looks unusual, expect questions and have the documentation ready.
+Since HB 718 replaced paper temporary tags with dealer-issued metal plates on July 1, 2025, every plate you issue is logged in the ePLATE system in near real time.
+Patterns of high-volume plate issuance with low corresponding sales records do not disqualify a renewal, but they tend to attract closer review.
+If your plate-to-sale ratio looks unusual, expect questions and have the documentation ready.

 Texas Dealer Renewal: Common Questions